Last Updated on April 15, 2021

 It’s also home to white squirrels that lurk around Brevard College, a nice downtown, and tons of gorgeous scenery all around.
 Many of the beautiful spots are housed inside Nantahala National Forest and Pisgah National Forest.

-When you get to this awesome small town, we hope you’ll be able to at least get out and see Looking Glass Falls, Sliding Rock Falls, and Moore Cove Falls.
+When you get to this awesome small town, we hope you’ll be able to at least get out and see Looking Glass Falls and Sliding Rock, with the Moore Cove Falls Trailhead in between the two.
 However, there are many more waterfalls near Brevard, hence the name!

 If you’re looking for somewhere to stay, check out Pines Country Inn in the town of Pisgah Forest.
 We loved our time there!